riskportal/network/README.md

 ## Documentation and Tutorial

-An interactive Jupyter notebook tutorial can be found [here](https://github.com/riskportal/network-tutorial).
-We highly recommend new users to consult the documentation and tutorial early on to fully utilize RISK's capabilities.
+Full documentation (with examples and usage guidance) is available at [riskportal.github.io/network-tutorial](https://riskportal.github.io/network-tutorial).
+An interactive Jupyter notebook tutorial is also available [on GitHub](https://github.com/riskportal/network-tutorial).

 ## Installation